-- (1)final child support award may modified [IF ALLOWED BY FEDERAL LAW OR] upon a showing of a material change of circumstances as provided by state law.
-A material change of circumstances will be presumed if support as calculated under this rule is more than 15 percent greater or less than the outstanding support For purposes of this paragraph, order. includes health insurance support payments made pursuant to (d)(1) of this rule. - (2) Child support arrearage may not be modified retroactively.
-A modification which is effective on or after the date that a motion for modification, or a notice of petition for modification by the Child Support Enforcement Division, is served on the opposing party is not considered a retroactive modification. - (i) State Custody.
-When the state takes custody of all children of a parent, the parent's support obligation to the state is an amount equal to the adjusted annual income of the parent multiplied by the percentage specified in subparagraph (a)(2).
-If the state takes custody of some but not all children, the parent's support obligation to the state is an amount equal to the adjusted annual income of the parent, multiplied by the percentage specified in subparagraph (a)(2) for the total number of the parent's children, multiplied by the number of the parent's children in state custody, divided by the total number of the parent's children.
-For purposes of this paragraph, a parent's children only include children of the parent who live with the parent, are substantially supported by the parent or who are in state custody.
+(1) When the state, or another third party entitled to child support, has custody of all children of a parent, the parent's support obligation to the third party is an amount equal to the adjusted annual income of the parent multiplied by the percentage specified in subparagraph (a)(2).
+If the third party has custody of some but not all children, the parent's support obligation to the third party is an amount equal to the adjusted annual income of the parent, multiplied by the percentage specified in subparagraph (a)(2) for the total number of the parent's children, multiplied by the number of the parent's children in third party custody, divided by the total number of the parent's children.
+For purposes of this paragraph, the number of the a parent's children only includes children of the parent who live with the parent, are substantially supported by the parent or who are in custody of the third party entitled to support.